Want the perfect workout program?Take Quiz

 Now that you understand the basics of this fundamental exercise, there are a few things we should discuss regarding your specific situation.

 Back squats can wreak havoc on spine injuries or the sore back muscles that they depend on to support the bar.
 Even with proper form, you might still find them painful.
-You can either try front squats instead or use a Smith machine for back squats to reduce the strain on your back.
+If so, you can try another squat variation, such as front squats or goblet squats, to reduce the strain on your back.

 While front squats might be more comfortable for those with knee issues, back squats can also help build up the stabilizing muscles that help protect vulnerable joints.
 Proper form is the key to protecting the knee while squatting.

 Make sure to keep your knees in line with your toes to protect them and maintain proper alignment.
 Only squat as deeply as you feel comfortable, remembering to move backward as well as downward.
 It might be beneficial to avoid your knees passing the tips of your toes.

 This is a very individual question.
 Remember to balance rest and working out consistently enough to see real benefit and progress.
 About two times a week is typically a good place to start.

 Your goals can determine how many back squats you should be trying to get in.
 If you are looking to increase your max lifting weight, you’ll want to do lower reps with higher weight.
 If your priorities are aesthetics or weight loss, more reps at lighter weight can help you burn calories and build lean muscle.